pedro-leitao/ner-econ-research/README.md

 The trainer uses the `transformers` library from Hugging Face, and you can customize various parameters such as batch size, learning rate, and number of epochs through command-line arguments.
 It is capable of training on GPUs if available, and can leverage any CoNNL-formatted dataset for training encoder models for NER.

 Note that for larger datasets, you will want to run fine-tuning on a GPU enabled backend (e.g., Google Colab, AWS SageMaker, Azure ML, etc), as training can be computationally intensive.
-Fine tuning EconBERTa on the ECON-IE dataset can be done on a standard GPU instance in a few minutes, but larger models and datasets will require more substantial compute resources.
+Fine tuning EconBERTa on the ECON-IE dataset can be done on a GPU instance in a few minutes, but larger models and datasets will require more substantial compute resources (fine-tuning `worldbank/econberta-fs` with the ECON-IE dataset on a Macbook with MPS takes hours).

 ### Extracting entities